tanmayr09/AXI4-Lite-Master-Slave-Bus-Interface/README.md

 Hands-on exposure to ModelSim scripting and waveform debugging

-Industry-style documentation and version control with Git/GitHub
+---

+## Final Note
+This project was built from the ground up — starting with protocol understanding, followed by RTL design, and ending with complete functional verification.
+All waveforms and documentation are original, and the repository is organized to reflect real-world VLSI design and verification workflows.

+---

-Author
+## Author
 Tanmay Rambha
 Final-Year ECE | RTL Design & Verification

-Final Note
-This project was built from the ground up — starting with protocol understanding, followed by RTL design, and ending with complete functional verification.
-All waveforms and documentation are original, and the repository is organized to reflect real-world VLSI design and verification workflows.
+---